 I was listening yesterday to the Cambridge DacMagic connected to my HP2133 via USB.
 The sound quality was really unpleasant: especially in the treble where it was very splashy and relentless.
 I then connected the DacMagic via an optical isolating USB hub.
-Not a practical solution as the hub, which is designed more for medical applications, is more expensive than the Cambridge.
+Not a practical solution, as the hub which is designed more for medical applications, is more expensive than the Cambridge.
 I won’t say the music was transformed into something truly audiophile but it was significantly better.Read more

 Very interested to read on Amarra’s website and I paraphrase ‘it’s easy to make music sound good on a computer but hard to make it sound fabulous’.
 I think they have been listening to my conversations.

-Next week I’m in Munich for the High End show and by coincidence will be sharing a booth (or to be more exact one of my clients Thorens is sharing a booth) themed Sources of the Future – as it’s vinyl and streaming – with Higoto who are Germany’s streaming experts.
+Next week I’m in Munich for the High End show and by coincidence will be sharing a booth (or to be more exact one of my clients Thorens is sharing a booth themed Sources of the future as it’s vinyl and streaming with Higoto who are Germany’s streaming experts.